 Parents and carers are central to the development and educational progress of children.
-The SAIDSEND service (known as SENDIASS nationally) helps to open up positive dialogue between parents, carers, young people, schools, local authority (LA), health and voluntary bodies.
+SENDIASS helps to open up positive dialogue between parents, carers, young people, schools, local authority (LA), health and voluntary bodies.
 The service operates independently, it is impartial and works to empower parents to feel confident to support their own child or children in decision making processes.
 The Service may be contacted by parents, carers and young people on 01302 736920.
-Further details on the service can be found on page 27 or through the website www.doncaster.gov.uk/services/schools/saidsend.
+Further details on the service can be found on page 27 or through the website.